 - There is a lot of info on this screen.
 Top-N of datastore I/O Latency (bottom right), or Top-N VM disk > 95% fill beside it.
 All useful info.

-- I love the top left corner widget of the Alerts.
+- I love the top right corner widget of the Alerts.
 But what happens when I click on the only red one?

 - Now we get more info on that particular alarm, including past activity.
 And a recommendation of what to do.
 Sort of handy and I have only had this installed for a short time too.